Missa brevis for mixed choir and 8 wind instruments (op. 5a, 1951)

 First edition: Anton Böhm & Sohn, Augsburg 1981

-The approximately 20-minute work from 1952 requires two oboes, bassoons, trumpets and trombones.
-The organ part included in the exemplary edited score is for rehearsal purposes only and is not an alternative to the wind instruments.
-The mass is in a moderately modern tonal language, modally orientated and richly blessed with diatonic dissonances.
-The textuality of the music is particularly convincing in the transparency of the wind section, which is always cleverly orchestrated, and the orientation towards the rhythm of the language, which requires constant changes of metre.
-In terms of compositional technique, Hummel also presents a clever disposition of homophonic and polyphonic parts.
-In terms of line and ambitus, the work barely exceeds an intermediate level of difficulty, but the transitions to the chorus' entry notes must be well rehearsed.
-All in all, Hummel's Missa brevis (with Credo!) is a rewarding setting of the Ordinary that does justice to the liturgy.
+This work, dating from 1952 and lasting approximately 20 minutes, requires two oboes, two bassoons, two trumpets and two trombones.
+The organ part included in the superbly edited score is intended solely for rehearsal purposes and does not serve as an alternative to the wind instruments.
+The Mass is written in a moderately modern musical language, modally oriented and richly endowed with diatonic dissonances.
+The music’s close relationship to the text is particularly convincing, especially in the transparency of the wind section—which is always skilfully orchestrated—and its alignment with the rhythm of the language, which necessitates constant changes of metre.
+In terms of compositional technique, too, Hummel presents a skilful arrangement of both homophonic and polyphonic elements.
+In terms of line-leading and range, the work scarcely exceeds a moderate level of difficulty; the transitions to the choir’s entry notes, however, must be well rehearsed.
+Overall, Hummel’s *Missa brevis* (with *Credo!*) is a rewarding setting of the Ordinary that does justice to the liturgy.

-For the first time, a work of modern church music was presented for discussion in Donaueschingen, a mass by the young Freiburg composer Bertold Hummel performed during the service in the Catholic town church, which builds bold contrapuntal structures on chorale motifs, modal choir and wind mixtures, hard in sound and strict in its spiritual stance.
-The industrious and skilful performance of the Freiburg Cathedral Choir under Professor Franz Stemmer testified to its liturgical usefulness.
+For the first time in Donaueschingen, a work of modern liturgical music was put up for discussion, a Mass by the young Freiburg composer Bertold Hummel, performed during the service in the town’s Catholic church, which builds bold contrapuntal structures upon chorale motifs, modal choral parts and mixed wind sections, with a harsh timbre and a austere spiritual demeanour.
+The diligent and skilful performance by the Freiburg Cathedral Choir under Professor Franz Stemmer attested to its suitability for liturgical use.

-This year, for the first time, the Donaueschingen Music Days for Contemporary Music gave contemporary musica sacra a voice and included it in its official programme.
-In view of church music's open-mindedness and its own forays into new musical territory and the position of church music in music in general, this has long been a necessary demand; let us hope that musica sacra nova has thus acquired a permanent place at the Donaueschingen Music Festival. - It is no longer the case that the relationship between church music and modern music is as completely interrupted as it was years ago, and since church music is not bound to historical styles, it can also glorify the liturgy in the language of its time, just as every time has its language, as the popes have repeatedly pointed out in their decrees on church music; Pope Pius XII.
-In his encyclical "Mediator Dei" (1947), Pope Pius XII advocated a healthy modernity and thus gave new meaning to the psalm "Sing to the Lord a new song".
+For the first time this year, the Donaueschingen Music Festival for Contemporary Music has also given a voice to contemporary sacred music and included it in its official programme.
+Given the openness and the church music sector’s own initiatives in breaking new musical ground, as well as the position of church music within the wider musical landscape, this has long been a necessary step; let us hope that sacredmusic has thereby secured a permanent place at the Donaueschingen Music Festival. – It is no longer the case that the links between church music and modern music are as completely severed as they were years ago, and since church music is not bound to historical styles, it can glorify the liturgy in the language of its own time, just as every age has its own language – a point to which the popes have repeatedly drawn attention in their decrees on church music; Pope Pius XII, too, in his encyclical ‘Mediator Dei’ (1947), advocates a healthy modernism and thereby gives new significance to the psalm verse ‘Sing to the Lord a new song’.

-The new work we are talking about here is the "Missa brevis" for mixed choir and eight wind instruments by Bertold Humrnel, written in 1951.
-The young Freiburg composer (b.
-1925), who was a pupil of Genzmer, has here, apart from his great technical skill - which also includes an unusual mastery of the idiosyncratic but never sought-after compositional technique - demonstrated an astonishing maturity and independence of his creative power and created a valid work in which the contemporary syntax of music finds liturgical expression.
-In its Gregorian-inspired melodic and thematic language, the musical language is detached from any tradition of harmonic ties and far removed from any functional harmony; on the contrary, the chords - as far as we can speak of them here in the usual sense - are branched out, the horizontal and vertical lines are completely unconventional and the focus is more on coherence than on the tonal experience.
-This ascetic rigour also applies to the treatment of the text, which in floating declamation, also indebted to Gregorian chant , tolerates no musical interpretation whatsoever.
-In the musical embedding and overall structure, the homophonic and polyphonic are juxtaposed in a righteous manner.
-The wind parts (two oboes, two bassoons, two trumpets and two trombones) also do not strive for a fusion of sound with the vocal body, as we are accustomed to from instrumental masses, but their mixturally applied "sounds" and episodes sometimes even appear somewhat unrelated to the overall complex, so that one may not always find their task completely justified.
-However, this Missa, taken as a whole, is undoubtedly a work that breaks new ground in liturgical music; a work that also clearly demonstrates the great talent and implicitly, as it seems to us, the great developmental potential of the young composer, as documented in his chamber music works.
-Cathedral conductor Professor Franz Stemmer is known for his ability to create valuable new works in musica sacra with a sifting hand, but with determination and consistency, In this new work, too, he has identified with the composer's intentions with his cathedral choir and wind players from the Freiburg Philharmonic Orchestra with a convincing dedication born of conviction and has given the premiere an impressive performance in the Catholic town church of Donaueschingen, especially in terms of the overall picture, which is extremely cohesive and has a strong impact.
-Immediately after the Donaueschingen premiere, Cathedral Conductor Professor Stemmer also paved the way for the work in Freiburg Cathedral, where it met with a successful response.
+The new work we are discussing here is Bertold Humrnel’s “Missa brevis”, written in 1951 for mixed choir and eight wind instruments.
+The young Freiburg composer (born 1925), a pupil of Genzmer, has demonstrated here – apart from his great technical skill – which also encompasses an unusual mastery of compositional technique, applied in an idiosyncratic yet never contrived manner – has demonstrated an astonishing maturity and independence in his creative power, and has created a work of lasting value in which the contemporary syntax of music finds liturgical expression.
+The musical language, both in its Gregorian-inspired melody and in its thematic material, is detached from any harmonic conventions of traditional musical forms and is far removed from functional harmony; on the contrary, the chordal structure – insofar as one can speak of it in the usual sense here – is ramified; the horizontal and vertical lines are conducted in a wholly idiosyncratic manner, prioritising coherence over the sonic experience.
+This ascetic rigour also applies to the treatment of the text, which, in its suspended declamation—likewise indebted to Gregorian chant —tolerates no musical interpretation whatsoever.
+In the musical setting and overall structure, homophonic and polyphonic elements stand in dogmatic opposition to one another.
+The wind parts (two oboes, two bassoons, two trumpets and two trombones each) likewise do not seek to blend with the vocal ensemble, as we are accustomed to in instrumental masses, but their ‘sounds’, employed in a mixture-like manner, and episodes sometimes even seem somewhat disconnected from the overall structure, so that one might not always find their role entirely justified.
+Yet, taken as a whole, this Mass is undoubtedly a masterstroke that forges its own path in liturgical music; a work in which, moreover, the great talent and—it seems to us—the vast potential for development of the young composer are clearly evident, as documented in his chamber music compositions.
+Cathedral Music Director Professor Franz Stemmer is known for his discerning yet determined and consistent approach to bringing valuable new works in sacred music to fruition; and so, with this new work too, together with his cathedral choir and the wind section of the Freiburg Philharmonic Orchestra, he has identified with the composer’s intentions with a conviction-driven dedication and, above all, has ensured that the world premiere in the Catholic town church of Donaueschingen was an exceptionally cohesive and powerfully effective in the Catholic town church of Donaueschingen.
+Immediately following the Donaueschingen premiere, Cathedral Music Director Professor Stemmer also paved the way for the work at Freiburg Minster, ensuring it received a favourable reception.

 Dr M. Ganter

-Rhythmically and melodically, the young composer feels indebted to Gregorian chant in this work, while some of the sound seems to be orientated towards Stravinsky.
-This good example of usable modern church music fulfils the demands of liturgical music in all its parts.
+In terms of rhythm and melody, the young composer draws inspiration from Gregorian chant in this work, whilst tonally, certain elements appear to be influenced by Stravinsky.
+This fine example of practical modern church music meets the requirements of liturgical music based on the text in every respect.

-A third specimen of modern church music was the Missa Brevis for choir and winds by Bertold Hummel (Germany).
-The melody of this work is inspired by Gregorian examples but in its form of expression and writing technique, the mass is completely modern and may count as a good example of contemporary church music.
+A third example of modern church music was Bertold Hummel’s (Germany) *Missa Brevis* for choir and wind instruments.
+The melody of this work is inspired by Gregorian chant, but in terms of its expressive form and compositional technique, the mass is entirely modern and may be regarded as a fine example of contemporary church music.

-In his Missa brevis for mixed choir and eight wind instruments, the young Freiburg composer Bertold Hummel uses an austere and powerful language.
-The melodically and rhythmically Gregorian-inspired, masterfully crafted choral writing is largely based on the contrapuntal treatment of modal themes.
-This is complemented by diatonic mixed sounds in the winds.
-The sacred text is treated succinctly, with sparing melismatics, and by renouncing all pompous sound development, Hummel's mass shows German Catholic church music a path that has turned away from all the usual sweet conventions.
+In his *Missa brevis* for mixed choir and eight wind instruments, the young Freiburg composer Bertold Hummel employs a style of music that is austere and powerful, reminiscent of woodcut art.
+The masterfully crafted choral setting, which draws melodically and rhythmically on Gregorian chant, is largely based on the contrapuntal development of modal themes.
+This is complemented by diatonic mixed-tone sounds from the wind instruments.
+The sacred text is treated succinctly, with sparing use of melismas, and by eschewing all pompous sonority, Hummel’s Mass charts a course for German Catholic church music that turns away from all conventional, saccharine conventions.

-Josef Häusler (from: The most uncompromising festival in Europe - On the Donaueschingen Music Festival)
+Josef Häusler (from: ‘Europe’s Most Uncompromising Festival – On the Donaueschingen Music Festival’)

 The Missa brevis for mixed choir and eight wind instruments op.
 5 was composed in 1951 and premiered at the Donaueschingen Music Days for Contemporary Music in 1952.
 The Mass Ordinary(Kyrie-Gloria-Credo-Sanctus-Agnus Dei) is composed in a modal technique orientated towards Gregorian chant and church modes and is based on medieval models.
 The Latin mass text is arranged in a liturgy-friendly manner in a concise, woodcut-like manner.
 The harsh diatonic sound of the"Missa brevis" results from the modal treatment both vertically and horizontally.
 Ideally, the work should be played during a mass liturgy.